kotlin-orm/ktorm/hexo-docs/source/en/dml.md

 fun <T : Table<*>> T.delete(predicate: (T) -> ColumnDeclaring<Boolean>): Int
 ```

 The `delete` function accepts a closure as its parameter, in which we need to specify our conditions.
-After the deletion completes, the effected record number will be returned.
-The closure accpets a parameter of type `T`, which is actually the current table object, so we can use `it` to access current table in the closure.
+After the deletion completes, the affected record number will be returned.
+The closure accepts a parameter of type `T`, which is actually the current table object, so we can use `it` to access the current table in the closure.
 The usage is very simple:

 ```kotlin
 Employees.delete { it.id eq 4 }